ggeerraarrdd/lafs-dev/README.md

 _LAFS-DEV_ is intended for:

-* **Self-guided learners** on a similar skill-building path towards full-stack development, DevOps and system architecture proficiency.
+* **Self-guided learners** on a similar skill-building path towards full-stack, DevOps and system architecture proficiency.
 * **Technology educators** looking for a demonstration project with pedagogical value.
 * **Potential employers or recruiters** reviewing portfolio work.